-At the end of the movie, we see slave trader Lentulus Batiatus looking to buy new slaves following Spartacus' defeat.
-Then we are shown an incredible sight: that of thousands of slaves being crucified by the Appian Way including Spartacus, something that really did happen back in 71 B.C..
-The movie ends with a touching scene: Spartacus' wife Varinia shows the crucified Spartacus his son and tells him that his son will be free.
+Eventually Crassus is given full powers by the Roman Senate in order to defeat the army of Spartacus.
+The army of gladiators faces the large, incredibly well-organized and efficient Roman army and is crushed.
+At the end of the movie, slave trader Lentulus Batiatus is looking to buy new slaves following Spartacus' defeat.
+Then an incredible sight: that of thousands of slaves being crucified by the Appian Way including Spartacus, something that really did happen back in 71 B.C..
+The movie ends with a touching scene: Spartacus' wife Varinia shows the crucified Spartacus his son and tells him that he will be free.